openedx/edx-documentation/en_us/shared/preface.rst

 * `EdX Data Analytics API`_ provides reference information for using the data analytics API to build applications to view and analyze learner activity in your course.

-* `EdX Platform APIs`_ provide reference information for building applications to view course information and videos and work with user and enrollment data.

 .. note:: If you use the Safari browser, be aware that it does not support the search feature for the HTML versions of the edX guides.
 This is a known